jk/php-wsdl-creator/readme.txt

 To see an example how to use the proxy, please look into demo3.php.

-There is another disadvantage when using the proxy: The WSDL must be generated for most SOAP requests, not using the cache.
-This may be an performance issue.
-A way to make this less ressource intensive you can create WSDL definitions from code instead of using PHP comments (see demo2.php).
-Then PhpWsdl won't need parsing your PHP source for a SOAP request.

 Demonstrations
 ~~~~~~~~~~~~~~
 This package contains some demonstrations: